LuminosoInsight/pack64/README.markdown

 magnitudes from 2^-40 to approximately 2^40, as long as the other values in the vector are comparable in magnitude.

-If the vector contains infinity, NaN, or an entry of magnitude 2^40 or greater, this should raise a ValueError.
+If the vector contains infinity or NaN, then this will raise a ValueError; you probably don't want to transmit that sort of meaningless vector.
+If it contains an entry of magnitude 2^40 or greater, it raises an OverflowError.

 unpack64
 --------